bee-eater/DLtoDL.de/README.md

 - Grant permissions via the button in the app
 - Select the same folder as Backup folder in DivingLog app

 Everytime you export your logbook a notification should pop up!
+If not, just open the app up manually and you should get a popup to reopen the file!

-If not, either open the app up manually and you should get a popup to reopen the file!
+I can't say anything about power consumption since I don't own an Android device, but if you don't want the App to run the background service for the file monitoring, you can just disable it on the main screen.

 ## Screenshots